 He, vaunting of Roman valor, the hero of many battles, the intended conqueror of Egypt, could not bear a woman's taunting on so slight a thing as angling, so he looked about for some means of proving his skill to the fair Cleopatra.
 His eyes suddenly flashed as if a crown hung over him, or an army yielded.
-"She shall see me successful at last," he thought, and slyly obtained a diver to go down into the water and book fishes, which had been previously caught, on his hook, while he pulled them in before the eyes of the queen.
-Up they came one after another, and Antony shouled as exultantly as a small boy does when he catches a trout.
+"She shall see me successful at last," he thought, and slyly obtained a diver to go down/into the water and hook fishes, which had been previously caught, on his hook, while he pulled them in before the eyes of the queen.
+Up they came one after another, and Antony shouted as exultantly as a small boy does when he catches a trout.
 His trick did not escape the cunning queen, however, and she resolved to punish him, and convince him that he could not outwit her.
-She praised him for his skill. with her light hand on his shoulder, until his skulking heart locat bold and easy.
+'She praised him for his skill, with her light hand on his shoulder, until his skulking heart beat bold and easy.
 "Now," said she, "promise to come out again to-morrow!
 This sport is charming!
-May each hour speed like an arrow until we angle here again, best and luckiest Antony ?"
-Next day, Cleopatra and several friends were early on the water to meet the Roman General, she having secured a diver to tend Antony's hook.
+May each hour speed like an arrow until we angie here again, best and luckiest Antony!"
+Next day Cleopatra and several friends were early on the water to meet the Roman General, she having secured a diver to tend Antony's hook.

 He was very sanguine of his skill that day.
-Let those trust luck who dared; he lay.
-Let burst trues a safer way. ished another way-a safer way.
-He threw in his hook, and having waited long enough for his man to load his hook, he drew it in.
-What was his chagrin when he pulled in a flat salt fish which had been decapitated and pickled long before, ready for some servant's eating!
+Let those trust luck who dared; he fished another way-a safer way.
+He threw in his hook, and having waited long enough for his man to load his hook, What was his chagrin when he pulled in a flat salt fish which had been decapitated and pickled long before, reasy for some servant's eating!

 The spectators roared!
-Cleopatra said, "Now, good general, fish-ing is not your avocation; all your plotting on my nation may, I trust, end in the same unbappy way.
+Cleopatra said, "Now, good general, fishing is not your avocation; all your plotting on my nation may, I trust, end in the same unhappy way.
 Throw away the line, go home and fish no more."

-A Beantiful Incident-A Beautiful Religion.
+A Beautiful Incident-A Beautiful Religion.